Social Anxiety Treatment in London and Online

 Social Anxiety Disorder (also known as Social Phobia) can be a serious and debilitating condition affecting your ability to interact effectively with the people in your life.
 At work, with family, friends and in the intimate arena, Social Anxiety can prevent you from expressing yourself, communicating effectively and achieve your goals and full potential.
-It’s like living with with the handbreak pulled.
-Social Anxiety can affect your mind as well as you body, transforming social contexts in a situations you dread and wish to avoid.
+It’s like living with the handbrake pulled.
+Social Anxiety can affect your mind and body, transforming social contexts in situations you dread and wish to avoid.

 Intense social anxiety may also be experienced even when the person is on their own.
-For example, they may worry excessively in anticipation to an upcoming social event and spend prolonged periods after a social event analysing how it went.
+For example, they may worry excessively in anticipation of an upcoming social event and spend prolonged periods after a social event analysing how it went.
 Often the fears that are experienced are known to be irrational, yet they persist.
-This degree of anxiety can be debilitating and have a significant detrimental impact upon various areas of an individual’s life, for example, school, work as well as establishing and maintaining relationships.
-This is not something that you need to struggle with on your own, therapy has been shown tobe very effective for tackling social anxiety.
+This degree of anxiety can be debilitating and have a significant detrimental impact upon various areas of an individual’s life, such as school, work, and establishing and maintaining relationships.
+This is not something that you need to struggle with on your own.
+Therapy is very effective in tackling social anxiety.

 What are the Symptoms and Triggers of Social Anxiety Disorder?